mperezfuster/gpdb/gpdb-doc/markdown/utility_guide/ref/gpv-greenplum.html.md

 # gpv greenplum

-Manage the deployment of a Greenplum cluster.
-The gpv greenplum command group allows a user to deploy Greenplum, list the strings for connecting to Greenplum, and validate any Greenplum which has been deployed.
+Manage the deployment of a Greenplum Database on vSphere cluster.
+The `gpv greenplum` command group allows you to deploy a Greenplum cluster, list the connection string to the database, and validate any deployed Greenplum cluster.

 ## <a id="section2"></a>Usage